Death of Karen Fischer and Christian Struwe: Reactions

-Koïchiro Matsuura, director-general of UNESCO, released an official statement: "I condemn the murder of Karen Fischer and Christian Struwe.
+Koïchiro Matsuura, director-general of UNESCO, released an official statement, which said: "I condemn the murder of Karen Fischer and Christian Struwe.
 It is essential that journalists, whether Afghan or foreign, be able to carry out their professional activities safely.
 Their ability to exercise their basic human right of freedom of expression is essential to the establishment of democracy and rule of law in Afghanistan."

-German Foreign Minister Frank-Walter Steinmeier also condemned the murders, "This heinous crime must be solved and the perpetrators brought before justice."
+German Foreign Minister Frank-Walter Steinmeier also condemned the murders, saying "This heinous crime must be solved and the perpetrators brought before justice."

-The two journalists happened to be killed on the same day as Russian journalist Anna Politkovskaya, which remains a high-profile international case of a journalist killed for her reporting.
+The two journalists were killed on the same day as Russian journalist Anna Politkovskaya, which remains a high-profile international case of a journalist killed for her reporting.